comsystan/comsystanj/description/Description1DSignal.md

 - The maximal lag can be set
 - Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data conversion
-- Ref.: Oppenheim & Schafer, Discrete-Time Signal Processing, Ed.3, Pearson, 2010
+- Oppenheim & Schafer, Discrete-Time Signal Processing, Ed.3, Pearson, 2010

 ### Statistics
 - Computes descriptive statistics